-Acquired intangible assets include patents, developed technology, customer relationship assets and in-process research and development (IPR&D) acquired in a business combination at December 31, 2013 and 2014.
+Acquired intangible assets include patents, developed technology, customer relationship assets and in-process research and development (IPR&D) acquired in a business combination at December 31, 2014 and 2015.
 These intangible assets are amortized on a straight-line basis over the following estimated useful lives: patents 5 to 15 years, technology 5 to 7 years and customer relationship 7 years.

-However, IPR&D assets, which are acquired in a business combination, are initially accounted for as indefinite-lived intangible assets until the project is completed at which time they become amortizable assets and the estimated useful lives are 7 years.
+However, IPR&D assets, which are acquired in a business combination, are initially accounted for as indefinite-lived intangible assets until the project is completed at which time they become amortizable assets.
 Subsequent R&D costs associated with the acquired IPR&D projects are charged to expense as incurred.
-If the related project is not completed in a timely manner, the Company may have an impairment related to the IPR&D, calculated as the excess of the asset's carrying value over its fair value.
-The company performed its annual review of impairment at the end of the year or whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+The project is completed in July 2015 and therefore the Company began to amortize the IPR&D assets on a straight-line basis over the estimated useful lives of 7 years.